Expensive and cozy couches being damaged by our furry friends is probably the last thing you want.

 Interestingly enough, dogs can dig on couches to indicate anxiousness.
 A dog’s anxiety can be attributed to a plethora of reasons.

 Perhaps you’re leaving your home; maybe you’re having guests over.
 You could even bring home new pets.
 All these scenarios can make your dogs anxious.
 But over time, if your dog gets familiarized with these, its tendency will also stop.

 Feeding dogs sweet potatoes, eggs, and goat milk can help calm their anxiety.

 Reason 6: Pursuit of a Good Night’s Rest

 Does your dog love to sleep on your couch?
 If so, your dog may be digging it to make it more warm and cozy.

 They may dig and move in circles to make their sleeping spaces more comfortable.
 This tendency is observed in the wild as well!

 This is comparable to our tendency to puff up pillows before sleeping.

 Reason 7: To Mark Their Territory

 Did you know a dog’s paws have glands that bear its unique smell?
 So when you see a torn, threadbare couch, your dog is marking its new territory.

 Reason 8: Maternal Behavior

 It’s common for a dog to scratch or digs your couch during pregnancy.
 This is a hormonal response to create a sort of nest for the coming puppies.

 It’s best not to interrupt her at this.
 Instead, rejoice at the thought of a new puppy blessing your home!

 So, here’s a small tip for you.
 After the 5th week of pregnancy, your mommy-dog will require 10% more energy.
 During this time, consider healthy treats like carrots for your dogs.

 Reason 9: Tendency to Imitate

 Have you brought home a new pet that scratches your couch?
 It’s prevalent for other pets to do the same.

 This is because the imitation tendency is pervasive in dogs.
 It’s typical for dogs to imitate their siblings or buddies.

-Thankfully, this is harmless for the dogs, but not so much for your couch.
+Thankfully, this is harmless for the dogs, but not for your couch.

 Oof, there you go; we’ve covered almost every common reason behind dogs digging on your couch.
 But there are some exceptional cases bearing health implications.